-(2) All streets in the Subdivision shall subdivision shall be so designed that, in the opinion of the BoardPlanning Board, they will provide safe vehicular travel while discouraging movement of through traffic over local streets.

-(3) The arrangement, character, extent, width, grade and location of all streets shall be considered in their relation to existing or planned streets, to topographical conditions, to public convenience and safety, and their appropriate relation to the proposed use of the land to be served by such streets.
-Grades of streets shall conform as closely as possible to the original topography.

-(4) In the case of dead-end streets, where needed or desirable, the Board Planning Board may require the reservation of a minimum thirty-foot-wide utility easement and/or minimum twenty-foot-wide right-of-way for pedestrian and/or bicycle traffic.
-The Board Planning Board may require that additional right-of-way widths be provided if it determines that future extension of the street may occur.
-Such additional widths shall be consistent with the right-of-way width of the dead-end street.

-(5) In front of areas zoned and designed for commercial use, or where a change of zoning to a zone which permits commercial use is contemplated by the municipality, the street right-of-way and/or pavement width shall be increased by such amount on each side as may be deemed necessary by the Board Planning Board to assure the free flow of through traffic without interference by parked or parking vehicles and to provide adequate and safe parking space for such commercial or business district.
-In no case shall the street have a right-of-way width and pavement width less than that specified in Table 3.^[1]

-(6) Where a Subdivision borders subdivision borders on or contains a railroad right-ofway, the Planning Board Board may require a street approximately parallel to and on each side of such right-of-way at a distance suitable for the appropriate use of the intervening land, as for park purposes in appropriate districts.
-Such distances shall also be determined with due regard for approach grades and future grade separations.

-(7) Where a Subdivision bordersSubdivision borders an existing narrow road (below standards set herein) or when the Comprehensive Plan indicates plans for realignment or widening of a road that would require use of some of the land in the Subdivision subdivision, the subdividerApplicant shall be required to show areas for widening or realigning such roads on the plan, marked "Reserved for Road Realignment (or Widening) Purposes."
+- (2) All streets in the subdivision shall be so designed that, in the opinion of the Board, they will provide safe vehicular travel while discouraging movement of through traffic over local streets. - (3) The arrangement, character, extent, width, grade and location of all streets shall be considered in their relation to existing or planned streets, to topographical conditions, to public convenience and safety, and their appropriate relation to the proposed use of the land to be served by such streets.
+Grades of streets shall conform as closely as possible to the original topography. - (4) In the case of dead-end streets, where needed or desirable, the Board may require the reservation of a minimum thirty-foot-wide utility easement and/or minimum twenty-foot-wide right-of-way for pedestrian and/or bicycle traffic.
+The Board may require that additional right-of-way widths be provided if it determines that future extension of the street may occur.
+Such additional widths shall be consistent with the right-of-way width of the dead-end street. - (5) In front of areas zoned and designed for commercial use, or where a change of zoning to a zone which permits commercial use is contemplated by the municipality, the street right-of-way and/or pavement width shall be increased by such amount on each side as may be deemed necessary by the Board to assure the free flow of through traffic without interference by parked or parking vehicles and to provide adequate and safe parking space for such commercial or business district.
+In no case shall the street have a right-of-way width and pavement width less than that specified in Table 3.[1] - (6) Where a subdivision borders on or contains a railroad right-of-way, the Planning Board may require a street approximately parallel to and on each side of such right-of-way at a distance suitable for the appropriate use of the intervening land, as for park purposes in appropriate districts.
+Such distances shall also be determined with due regard for approach grades and future grade separations. - (7) Where a subdivision borders an existing narrow road (below standards set herein) or when the Comprehensive Plan indicates plans for realignment or widening of a road that would require use of some of the land in the subdivision, the subdivider shall be required to show areas for widening or realigning such roads on the plan, marked "Reserved for Road Realignment (or Widening) Purposes."
 It shall be mandatory to indicate such reservation on the plan when a proposed widening or realignment is shown on the Official Map.
-Land reserved for such purposes may not be counted in satisfying setback or yard or area requirements of Chapter 315, Zoning.

-(8) Where topographic and other site conditions allow, provisions shall be made for street connections to adjoining lots of similar existing or potential use, for the purposes of facilitating public safety services and/or to enable the public to travel between the two developmentsubdivisions without the need to travel on a collector street.
-When a street connection is not feasible or desired, a "live end" street shall be shown on the plan which allows for a pedestrian or bike trail connection to the abutting parcel.

-(9) The extension or continuation of an existing street right-of-way less than that specified herein may be permitted with the approval of the Planning Board Board.

-(10) If deemed necessary by the Planning Board Board, the Subdivision may subdivision may be required to provide at least two street connections with existing public streets or streets on an approved Subdivision plansubdivision plan for which a bond has been filed.
+Land reserved for such purposes may not be counted in satisfying setback or yard or area requirements of Chapter 315, Zoning. - (8) The extension or continuation of an existing street right-of-way less than that specified herein may be permitted with the approval of the Planning Board. - (9) If deemed necessary by the Planning Board, the subdivision may be required to provide at least two street connections with existing public streets or streets on an approved subdivision plan for which a bond has been filed.